Diagnosis & Treatment of Internal Veterinary Conditions in Thornton

 Your pet's respiratory system does the essential work of delivering oxygen to the body and eliminating waste gases such as carbon dioxide.
 Because dogs and cats don't sweat the way people do, your pet's respiratory system also plays a key role in regulating body temperature.

-There are a number of common pulmonary disorders seen in dogs, including chronic obstructive pulmonary disease (COPD), canine distemper virus, pneumonia, and lung tumors.
+There are several common pulmonary disorders seen in dogs, including chronic obstructive pulmonary disease (COPD), canine distemper virus, pneumonia, and lung tumors.

 Common pulmonary disorders in cats include asthma, bronchitis, parasitic worms, bacterial infections, and viruses.